LEMON: Learning 3D Human-Object Interaction Relation from 2D Images: Related Work

 \subsection{Human-Object Interaction Relation in 2D}

-\quad Various approaches perceive elements pertinent to human-object interaction relation from multiple perspectives in the 2D domain.
-Methods \cite{kim2021hotr, xu2019learning, zou2021end, chao2018learning, gkioxari2018detecting, gupta2009observing, li2023neural} represent human-object interaction as triplets $<$human, action, object$>$.
+Various approaches perceive elements pertinent to human-object interaction relation from multiple perspectives in the 2D domain.
+Methods \cite{xu2019learning, zou2021end, chao2018learning, gkioxari2018detecting, li2023neural} represent human-object interaction as triplets $<$human, action, object$>$.
 Grounding bounding boxes of interaction counterparts and actions corresponding to them.
-Which outputs the instance-level human-object spatial relation in pixel space and semantics of the action type.
-Delving into the object side, the concept of ``interaction possibility'' is encapsulated in the term affordance \cite{gibson2014ecological}, and bountiful methods explore to anticipate the object affordance, whether at instance-level or part-level \cite{chuang2018learning, do2018affordancenet, nagarajan2019grounded, fang2018demo2vec, 10246333, Luo_2022_CVPR, Luo_2023_CVPR, zhai2022one}.
-Turning to the human side, the contact explicitly indicates where the human body interacts with objects, and some works detect the contact for specific human parts (\eg, hand and foot) at a box-region level \cite{shan2020understanding, narasimhaswamy2020detecting, rempe2020contact}.
-The dataset HOT \cite{chen2023hot} provides whole-body contact annotations to support human-object contact estimation in images.
-These efforts achieve substantial results in understanding human-object interaction relation in 2D space.
-However, they still encounter challenges and limitations when extrapolating to 3D space for practical applications due to the lack of a dimension.
+They output the instance-level human-object spatial relation in pixel space and action semantics.
+Delving into the object side, the concept of ``interaction possibility'' is encapsulated in the term affordance \cite{gibson2014ecological}, and bountiful methods explore to anticipate the object affordance, whether at instance-level or part-level \cite{do2018affordancenet, nagarajan2019grounded, fang2018demo2vec, Luo_2022_CVPR, Luo_2023_CVPR, zhai2022one}.
+Turning to the human side, the contact explicitly indicates where the human interacts with objects.
+Some works detect the contact for specific parts (\eg, hand and foot) at a box-region level \cite{shan2020understanding, narasimhaswamy2020detecting, rempe2020contact}.
+HOT \cite{chen2023hot} provides 2D contact annotations to support human-object contact estimation in images.
+These efforts achieve substantial results in understanding the human-object interaction relation in 2D space.
+However, they still encounter challenges when extrapolating to 3D space for practical applications due to the lack of a dimension.